escobard/udemy-docker-kubernetes/section6/section6.notes.md

 - can start the container with a specific command with `docker run containerId command`
     - for example `docker run j32asfa2 npm run test`
 - imo, easier to just access running terminal and then run commands on the terminal itself

+### List running processes in a container
+- user `docker exec -it [containerId] sh` to access running container terminal
+- run `ps` within the running container, to list all running processes.
+    - PID lists the process ID.

+### Nginx
+- a web server used primarily with linux VMs.
+- can be used alongside docker containers to serve different content in production environments vs dev.
+-